junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 ~~~
 {: #fig-c-pattern title="Cascaded Pattern"}

 In this topological pattern, the Attestation Verification happens in sequence.
 Verifiers are cascaded to perform the Attestation Appraisal.
-Each Verifier in the chain possess the knowledge of the entire Composite Attester topology.
+Each Verifier in the chain has the knowledge to derive or extract the Component Evidence, which it can appraise, from the Composite Evidence.

 Attester may send the Composite Evidence(CE) to any of the Verifier (directly in the passport model, or indirectly via the Relying Party in the background-check model).
 The Verifier which processes the Composite Evidence, Verifies the signature on the Evidence, if present.
 It decodes the Composite Evidence performs Appraisal of the Component Attester whose Reference Values and Endorsements are in its database.
 Once the appraisal is complete, it forwards the Composite Evidence and partial Attestation Results to the subsequent Verifier.

 The process is repeated, until the entire appraisal is complete.
-The last Verifier, i.e. Verifier-N, completes its Appraisal of the Component Attester Evidence and returns the complete Attestation Results to the N-1 Verifier, which passed Evidence to it.
-The N-1 Verifier then simply passes the Aggregated Attestation Results(AAR) from where it received its Combined Evidence.
+The last Verifier, i.e. Verifier-N, completes its Appraisal of the Component Attester Evidence and returns the Aggregated Attestation Results(AAR) to the N-1 Verifier, which passed Evidence to it.
+The N-1 Verifier then simply passes the AAR from where it received its Combined Evidence.
 Alternatively, it may also modify the AAR based on the inspection of received AAR.
 For example, it may add its own Verifier Added Claims (policy claims) and produce a new AAR.
 The process is repeated, until the Verifier, which recieved the initial Evidence is reached.
-At this point in time the Aggregated Attestation Results are signed and the Aggregated Attestation Results are sent to the Attester (in Passport Model) or Relying Party (in background check model).
+At this point in time the Aggregated Attestation Results are signed and the AAR are sent to the Attester (in Passport Model) or Relying Party (in background check model).

 As shown in the picture, the partial results and Combined Evidence is transmitted to a chain of Verifier, till the Appraisal is complete.
-The Verifier combines the incoming partial results, combines the results from it own Evidence Appraisal and passes the Aggregated Attestation Results to the Verifier from which it receives Combined Evidence.
+Upon completion, the Verifier combines the incoming partial results, combines the results from it own Evidence Appraisal and passes the Aggregated Attestation Results to the Verifier from which it receives Combined Evidence.

+There are many protocols to determine how a Verifier can select the next Verifier to route the CE.
+This document does not mandate any specific protocol for determining the Verifiers in cascade.

 ### Trust Relationships